penumbra-zone/penumbra/docs/protocol/src/dex/action/swap_claim.md

     5.2.
 No two swaps can have the same nullifier.

+6. The SwapClaim does not reveal the amounts or asset types of the swap output notes, nor does it reveal the identity of the claimant.

+7. The balance contribution of the value of the swap output notes is private.

 #### Local Justification

 1. The Swap commits to the claim address.
 The SwapClaim circuit enforces that the same address used to derive the swap commitment is that used to derive the note commitments for the two output notes via the [Swap Commitment Integrity](#swap-commitment-integrity) and [Output Note Commitment Integrity](#output-note-commitment-integrity) checks.